gottebp/windows10-setcursorpos-bug-demonstration/README.md

 ## Bug Summary:
 When the cursor is moved about programmatically using [SetCursorPos()](https://msdn.microsoft.com/en-us/library/windows/desktop/ms648394%28v=vs.85%29.aspx) some applications are failing to react when the cursor is overhead.
 It seems like it could be a failure to send WM_MOUSEMOVE.

-The behaviour is recent and did not occur prior to Windows 10 build 15063
+The behaviour is recent and did **not** occur in Windows 10 build 15063 and prior.

 ## Video demonstration of the bug:
 https://youtu.be/zEXPD18zE1s